markjaquith/BetterBible/books/Genesis.md

 2. And when Jacob saw them, he said, This [is] God's host: and he called the name of that place Mahanaim.
 3. And Jacob sent messengers before him to Esau his brother unto the land of Seir, the country of Edom.
 4. And he commanded them, saying, Thus shall ye speak unto my lord Esau; Thy servant Jacob saith thus, I have sojourned with Laban, and stayed there until now:
-5. And I have oxen, and asses, flocks, and menservants, and womenservants: and I have sent to tell my lord, that I may find grace in thy sight.
+5. And I have oxen, and asses, flocks, and menservants, and womenservants, and subscriptions to Inc. Magazine: and I have sent to tell my lord, that I may find grace in thy sight.
 6. And the messengers returned to Jacob, saying, We came to thy brother Esau, and also he cometh to meet thee, and four hundred men with him.
 7. Then Jacob was greatly afraid and distressed: and he divided the people that [was] with him, and the flocks, and herds, and the camels, into two bands;
 8. And said, If Esau come to the one company, and smite it, then the other company which is left shall escape.